-Seriously.
 You might be surprised to read this coming from a professional pet photographer, but most modern smart phones come with great cameras.
 In fact, if you look at popular pet accounts on social media, the vast majority of the photos posted by these dog celebrities are photographed with smart phones.

-Smartphone cameras have smaller sensor sizes than most other camera types.
+Smartphone cameras tend to have much smaller sensor sizes than most other camera types.
 They also tend to be fairly limited to wider lens sizes.
 Which makes sense when you think about how they are typically used — mainly for selfies and taking photos of things that are close to the photographer, such as groups of friends, landmarks, and rooms

 As most readers will agree, modern smart phone cameras tend to be easier to use and fairly flexible, adapting well to low and shifting light conditions.
 And, as smart phones are networked by default, they make uploading photos to social media a fairly simple task.